uphold/docs/_transactions.md

 ## Specify destination currency

-> Example of creating a EUR to BTC transaction denominated in USD (i.e. buying 10 USD worth of BTC with and EUR card), by using the address of a EUR card as the `origin` in the URL parameter, and the address of an BTC card in the `destination` field, in the body of the request:
+> Example of creating a EUR to BTC transaction denominated in USD (i.e. buying 10 USD worth of BTC with a EUR card), by using the address of a EUR card as the `origin` in the URL parameter, and the address of a BTC card in the `destination` field, in the body of the request:

 ```bash
 curl https://api.uphold.com/v0/me/cards/a6d35fcd-xxxx-9c9d1dda6d57/transactions \